dullroar/ten-steps-to-linux-survival/Step03.md

 also tests (predicates), so as the `find` documentation says, "Don't forget that the find command line is evaluated as an expression, so putting `-delete` first will make find try to delete everything below the starting points you specified."
+In other words, placing `-delete` too early in the expression is going to yield behavior distressingly similar to `rm -r *`.

 * **`-exec` and `-execdir`** - executes a command or script, typically passing in the name of the file or directory found.
 You will use this
 ***all*** the time.
-The difference between the two is that `-execdir` changes the working directory to that of the file found before invoking the program or script, whereas `-exec` simply passes in the fully-qualified path of the found item.
+The difference between the two is that `-execdir` changes the working directory to that of the item found before invoking the program or script, whereas `-exec` simply passes in the fully-qualified path of the found item.